T

 restaurant

-A historic indoor public market offering a vast array of food vendors, from classic Philly cheesesteaks to international cuisine.
-It's a great spot for a family lunch with diverse options to please everyone.
+A historic public market with over 80 vendors offering a vast array of cuisines, from classic Philly cheesesteaks to international dishes and baked goods.
+It's a vibrant spot for lunch with options for every palate.

-Approximately a 15-minute walk or a short taxi/rideshare from the Liberty Bell.
+About a 15-minute walk from the Liberty Bell Center.

 4. Afternoon